Mic Michaeli: Career

 Michaeli has co-written several Europe songs; his most famous song is the hit ballad "Carrie" from the album The Final Countdown.
 The song was co-written by Michaeli and Tempest and was Europe's biggest hit in the U.S., reaching number 3 on the Billboard Hot 100 chart.

 After Europe went on hiatus in 1992, Michaeli recorded and toured with bands like Brazen Abbot, Last Autumn's Dream and former Black Sabbath / Deep Purple vocalist Glenn Hughes.
 He also co-wrote three songs on Joey Tempest's third solo album, Joey Tempest, which was released in 2002.

 Gear

 Michaeli has used various instruments during his career, including a Roland JX-8P, Yamaha SY99, Korg CX-3 and a Hammond C3.
-Today he is using a Roland Fantom X7, Nord Lead 3 and a Nord Electro.
+Today he is using a Roland Fantom X7, Nord Lead 3 and a Nord Stage.

 Personal life

 In 1989, Michaeli married Mia Hertler.
 They divorced in 2001 after 12 years of marriage.

 Michaeli is currently living in Stockholm.
-He has four children, sons Marcus and Magnus, and daughters Moa and Matilda.
+He has three children, Marcus, Moa and Matilda.
 He does not have any social media pages apart from the official ones for Europe listed on their website.